EventStore/documentation/docs/cloud/use/README.md

 ### AWS Elastic Kubernetes Services

-On this page, you find instructions how to set up an AWS Elastic Kubernetes Services (EKS) cluster, so it can connect to an EventStoreDB cluster in Event Store Cloud.
+In this section, you find instructions on how to set up an AWS Elastic Kubernetes Services (EKS) cluster, so it can connect to an EventStoreDB cluster in Event Store Cloud.
 As a prerequisite, you have experience with Kubernetes, AWS and networking in Kubernetes, as well as in AWS cloud platform.

 EKS clusters require at least two subnets, which are connected to internet using an Internet Gateway.
 Both subnets must have the auto-assign public IP setting enabled, otherwise the node group won't get properly provisioned.